jaantollander/masters-thesis/content/21_puhti.md

 <!-- TODO: expand discussion -->
 Each Lustre server and Lustre target has a name in the Lustre file system.
 We record file system usage statistics for each target.
-Table \ref{tab:mdt-mds} lists the names of Lustre targets for the corresponding Lustre server in Puhti.
+Table \ref{tab:lustre-servers-targets} lists the names of Lustre targets for the corresponding Lustre server in Puhti.
 We denote set such that curly braces `{...}` denote a set, ranges such as `{01-04}` expand to `{01,02,03,04}`, and products such as `{a,b}{c,d}` expand to `{ab,ad,bc,bd}`.
 Furthermore, we add curly braces to elements outside them, such as `a{c,b}` is `{a}{c,b}` and expand them as a product.